-Grilled skirt steak with chimichurri sauce is a fabulous recipe for barbecue season.
-The vibrant sauce from Argentina is perfect with grilled beef.
+Grilled skirt steak with chimichurri sauce is a fabulous recipe for the barbecue.
+The vibrant sauce from Argentina is incredible with grilled beef.
+If you make this, you’re in for a treat!

 I’m just back from a week in Puerto Rico.
 When I left, my yard was dull and the trees were bare.
 When I returned it was as if someone had flipped the switch that turns winter to spring.
 The landscape went from gray to green.
 My pink Azalea was flowering.
 And there was even some action in my herb garden – a little fountain of chives had sprouted up while I was away.
 All this inspired me to put the cushions on the outdoor furniture and to fire up the barbecue.
 I decided on grilled skirt steak with chimichurri sauce.
 Chimichurri is the quintessential partner to grilled beef in Argentina, where the beef is renowned and where barbecued beef is considered their national dish.
 The sauce is a vibrant mix of fresh parsley, vinegar, and spices – very simple and quick to make if you have a blender or a food processor.
 Slather it on steak, chicken or fish.
 Use it as a marinade.
 I love to keep a stash of chimichurri in the fridge to jazz up burgers and sandwiches, too.